-Red grouse on adjacent/nearby bogs:
+Red Grouse on adjacent/nearby bogs:

-Anecdotal evidence suggests that red grouse have been observed on adjacent bogs.
-Reports from Bord na Móna and NPWS indicate that red grouse are present on Goats Lough bog and Lough Gore bog.
-Red grouse were also observed on Cuckoo Hill bog in recent years also.
+Although the project is succeeding in preventing a local extinction of Red Grouse, the monitoring indicates that Red Grouse are present on the site at a very low density.
+Anecdotal evidence suggests that Red Grouse have been observed on adjacent bogs.
+Reports from Bord na Móna and NPWS indicate that Red Grouse are present on Goats Lough bog and Lough Gore bog.
+Red Grouse were also observed on Cuckoo Hill bog in recent years also.
 It is probable that birds from Ballydangan Bog are dispersing to adjacent bogs.
 Additional survey work (using pointing dogs) is required to get a better understanding of the situation.